-As a pre-condition to an external debenture issue, Council authorizes the Director of Finance, or the Deputy Director of Finance in the absence of the Director of Finance, to set the interest rate, price and other terms and conditions on which the debentures will be issued, including the power to appoint and instruct the City's bank syndicate to proceed with the issue.
+As a pre-condition to an external debenture issue, Council authorizes the Director of Finance to set the interest rate, price and other terms and conditions on which the debentures will be issued, including the power to appoint and instruct the City's bank syndicate to proceed with the issue.
 In doing so, Council commits itself to enact the appropriate borrowing by-law to authorize issuance of the debentures.